tbidne/shrun/README.md

 - [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install)
 - [nix](https://nixos.org/download.html)

-The app can be built via `cabal` or `stack`.
-If you are using `nix`, a `shell.nix` file exists that will provide the needed dependencies, including the right `ghc`.
-Otherwise, building is the same as `cabal`.

 ## Cabal

 You will need `ghc 8.10.4+` and `cabal-install 2.4+`.
 From there the app can be built with `cabal build` or installed globally (i.e. `~/.cabal/bin/`) with `cabal install`.